Factory original black matching numbers Series I, boasting 60-years of single family ownership.

 Unveiled at the 1961 Geneva Motor Show, the Jaguar E-type ushered in a new era of sports car design and engineering.
 Beautiful body lines, unrivaled performance, and racing lineage combined to make the E-Type an immediate sensation.
 With its beautiful lines and surprisingly affordable price, the E-Type grew to iconic status where it has remained for more than half a century adored by collectors and enthusiasts.
 Independent front and rear suspension, disc brakes all around (inboard at the rear to reduce unsprung weight), and Jaguar’s legendary twin-cam inline six-cylinder engine were among the many aspects contributing to the allure.
 Sales were brisk with continuous development growing in both American and European markets.
 Continuing sales would advance into the 1970s, but enthusiasts and collectors steadfastly confirm admiration for the Series 1 models as one of the most beautiful and capable sports cars ever conceived.

 According to the Jaguar Daimler Heritage Trust Production Record Certificate accompanying this car, this XKE was produced January 25, 1962, and delivered April 11, 1962, to a US serviceman stationed in Germany.
 One of very few LHD Coupes produced at the factory finished in black with a black leather interior, this example was purchased by the aunt of the same family that continues ownership to this day.
 Purchased April 19, 1963, only a year old at that time, the Elgin, IL owner and her family have since retained the car for a remarkable 60 years.
-In 2004, the family enlisted JK Restorations, Oswego, IL to restore the car.
+In 2004, the family enlisted JK Restorations to restore the car.
 Completed in 2005 totaling over $85,000 reflected in restoration receipts accompanying the car, the odometer was zeroed out and the car was placed in dry storage with occasional use.
-The finished car remained in Illinois until 2012 when it was transported to California.
-At that time the odometer indicated 599 miles (transport documents accompany the car).
-950 miles are indicated today.

 During the 2004 restoration, the car was comprehensively restored including removing all glass, mechanical parts, the complete interior, and stripping the body and chassis to bare metal.
 The floors were carefully removed from the bottom of the car, and new sheet metal floors were installed.
 The hood was replaced with a correct used unit, new door skins were installed, various hinges replaced, and a new left sill was installed.
 Portions of the left rear fender were also cut out and new sheet metal, using a correct rear quarter panel, was carefully welded in place.
 The body was primed and painted and prepared for reassembly with new gaskets, polished trim, and replated chrome parts.